thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/2_00_editor_setup.md

 **Vim/NeoVim users** can use the [Coqtail](https://github.com/whonore/Coqtail) extension.
 NeoVim users can also test the experimental support for [VsCoq's `vscoqtop` server](https://github.com/tomtomjhj/vscoq.nvim) or for [`coq-lsp`](https://github.com/tomtomjhj/coq-lsp.nvim).

+## Standalone interfaces

+Alternatively, you can use [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html), a standalone desktop application which is developed and distributed alongside Rocq.

+As a way to try Rocq without installing anything, you can use [JsCoq](https://jscoq.github.io/).
+JsCoq loads Rocq entirely in your browser.